souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 - **Serializable Interface:**
     - Implement the `Serializable` interface to support object serialization for the entity when necessary.

+---

 ### 32. **NEW DTO PATTERN** for Customizing User Representation:

 #### 32.1.
 Requirements for AuthorResponseDTO Record Class:

 - **Record Declaration:**
     - Create the `AuthorResponseDTO` as a `record` class to represent a simplified data structure for the `author` field in `Post` responses;
 - **Attribute Definition:**
     - Define the attributes `String id` and `String name` directly in the record's header to make them immutable and automatically provide accessor methods;
 - **Entity-based Constructor:**
     - Implement a custom constructor that accepts a `User` entity object as an argument;
     - Extract and map values from the `User` entity to initialize the `AuthorResponseDTO` attributes;
 - **Purpose:**
     - Use this `record` for representing the `author` data within the `Post` object, offering a controlled and potentially more efficient way to transfer author-related data.
 This avoids exposing the entire `User` entity in the `Post` response.

+---

-### 33. **UPDATE CLASS:** Requirements for Instantiation Class:
+### 33. **UPDATE CLASS:** `Instantiation`:

+#### 33.1.
+New Requirements for Instantiation Class:

 - **Database Seeding:**
     - Modify the `run` method to include the following operations:
         - Delete all existing `Post` documents from the database using `postRepository.deleteAll()`;
         - Create new `Post` objects with sample data, including associated `AuthorResponseDTO` objects.
 Ensure that the `User` objects, from which the `AuthorResponseDTO` objects are created, are existing users already saved in the database;
         - Save all newly created `Post` objects using `postRepository.saveAll(Arrays.asList(...))`.
 This should be done *after* the `User` objects have been saved.

 ````java

 @Configuration
 public class Instantiation implements CommandLineRunner {
     @Autowired